 [Mike] I would ride my bicycle just about every day.
 And I was riding down Main Street.
 And I was on the side of the road and all of a sudden this pickup truck going about 45 miles an hour rammed right in the back of me and I went up on the hood of his vehicle and landed in a ditch on the road.

 [Christian] The insurance company was willing to pay very very little.
 And Mike originally went to another attorney.
-That attorney encouraged Mike to take a very minor settlement.
+That attorney encouraged Mike to take a minor settlement.
 That’s when he called Hardy Wolf & Downing and decided to talk to me about doing better for him.
 In a case like this often times its very important to talk to witnesses.
-Its the real difference in being able to recover for a client in a meaningful away and not being able to.
-So its important to get that information out quickly.
+Its the real difference in being able to recover for a client in a meaningful way and not being able to.
+So it’s important to get that information out quickly.
 It’s important to act upon it.
 It’s important for an attorney to have all the information from very early in the case.
 And being able to capture those facts.

 [Mike] Hardy Wolf & Downing covered everything.
 Every time that there was any question I’d call them up and they had all the answers.
 I had all the confidence in all of them.
 It was a very very good experience actually.

 [Christian] In a case like Mike’s it was important for the insurance company to know that I was going to file suit and I had every intention to.
 In his case, we didn’t need to because they knew that my ability to do that.
 I’ve dealt with them many times before and they knew that that was not an idle threat.

 Free Lawsuit Review